Brave-Pi/bp_directory/README.md

  * `build.hxml`: Haxe command line file used to build the project
  * `README.md`: This file

-# BP gOData
+# BP Directory

-A macro-based OData library, with some gRPC inspired streams.
+A macro-based data access layer as a REST API, with some gRPC inspired streams.